 In-situ observing systems play a fundamental role to provide measurements of the ocean water column and to complement satellite observations.
 The combination of high-resolution satellite data with sparse and precise in-situ observations of the ocean interior is the only means to provide a high-resolution 3D description and forecast of the ocean state.
-In situ temperature and salinity data are crucial to constrain large scale variability in models (Gasparin et al., 2023).
+In situ temperature

+105 and salinity data are crucial to constrain large scale variability in models (Gasparin et al., 2023).
 In situ observations of highfrequency and high-resolution ocean processes in the coastal zone are also essential to validate coastal ocean prediction systems.

-Ocean prediction uses surface observations, and vertical profiles and time series coming from different types of instruments (e.g., floats, drifters, moorings, marine mammals, gliders, tide gauges, research vessels, ships of opportunity, ferryboxes, saildrones, HF radars) and different parameters (temperature, salinity, currents, sea level, wave, chlorophyll, oxygen, nutrients, pH, fugacity of CO2) (Figure 2).
-Data needs to be carefully validated before they are assimilated in models and reprocessed for reanalysis purposes.
+Ocean prediction uses surface observations, vertical profiles and time series coming from different types of instruments (e.g.,

+110 floats, drifters, moorings, marine mammals, gliders, tide gauges, research vessels, ships of opportunity, ferryboxes, saildrones, HF radars) and different parameters (temperature, salinity, currents, sea level, wave, chlorophyll, oxygen, nutrients, pH, fugacity of CO2) (Figure 2).